blissjaspis/education/private-docker-registry.md

               password: ${{ secrets.DOCKER_PASSWORD }}

           - name: Build and push Docker image
+            id: build_and_push
             uses: docker/build-push-action@v4
             with:
               context: .
               push: true
               tags: ${{ secrets.DOCKER_REGISTRY }}/my-app:${{ github.sha }}

+          - name: Trigger Komodo Deployment
+            run: |
+              curl -X POST \
+                '${{ secrets.KOMODO_URL }}/api/v1/deploy' \
+                -H 'Authorization: Bearer ${{ secrets.KOMODO_API_KEY }}' \
+                -H 'Content-Type: application/json' \
+                -d '{
+                  "application": "my-app",
+                  "image": "${{ secrets.DOCKER_REGISTRY }}/my-app:${{ github.sha }}"
+                }'
     ```
-    This workflow will trigger on every push to the `main` branch, log in to your private registry, build the Docker image from your `Dockerfile`, and push it, tagged with the Git commit SHA.
+    **Note:** The API endpoint and payload (`/api/v1/deploy`) are illustrative.
+You'll need to refer to the Komodo documentation for the exact API details for triggering a deployment.

 ## 5. Security Considerations on DigitalOcean

--   **Firewall:** Use DigitalOcean Cloud Firewalls to restrict access to your registry.
+-   **Firewall:** Use DigitalOcean Cloud Firewalls to restrict access to your services.
-    -   Allow port `443` (for the registry) and `80` (for HTTP to HTTPS redirection) from anywhere.
+    -   Allow port `443` (for the registry and Komodo) and `80` (for HTTP to HTTPS redirection) from anywhere.
-    -   If you expose the UI directly, you might want to restrict port `8080` to your company's IP addresses.
+    -   Consider restricting access to the Komodo UI (`443` on `komodo.your-domain.com`) to your company's IP addresses if it's for internal use only.
     -   Allow port `22` (SSH) only from your trusted IP addresses.

--   **Backups:** The Docker volume `registry-data` contains all your images.
-Regularly back up this volume to prevent data loss.
+-   **Backups:** The Docker volume `registry-data` contains all your images, and `komodo-data` contains your Komodo configuration.
+Regularly back up these volumes to prevent data loss.
 You can use DigitalOcean Snapshots or other backup solutions.

--   **Monitoring:** Monitor your Droplet's resource usage (CPU, memory, disk space) to ensure your registry remains performant.
+-   **Monitoring:** Monitor your Droplet's resource usage (CPU, memory, disk space) to ensure your registry and deployment system remain performant.

 ## Conclusion

-You now have a fully functional, secure, and private Docker Registry on DigitalOcean, complete with a web UI and CI/CD integration.
-This setup gives you full control over your Docker images, enhancing security and streamlining your development workflow.
+You now have a fully functional, secure, and private Docker Registry on DigitalOcean, paired with Komodo as a powerful web UI for continuous deployment.
+This setup gives you full control over your Docker images and automates your deployment workflow.
 Remember to keep your server and Docker images updated to protect against vulnerabilities.